NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 How much does it cost to live in Canada as an expat?

-The estimated monthly budget for a single expat in Canada is from $2,400 (Single expat, major city).
+The estimated monthly budget for a single expat in Canada is from CAD 2,800 (Single expat, Montreal).
 This includes rent, food, transport, and leisure.
-Costs vary significantly by city — popular expat cities include Toronto, Vancouver, Montreal.
+Costs vary significantly by city — popular expat cities include Toronto, Vancouver, Montreal, Calgary, Halifax.

 What visa do I need to move to Canada?